vipulnaik/diet-exercise-health/notes/immune-system-primer.md

-  * For innate immunity, we can distinguish untrained immunity (no lived experience that finetunes the immune system's preparedness) with trained immunity (lived experience of pathogens affecting the overall tuning of the immune system, such as the mix of WBCs or quantitative immunoglobulins).
+  * For innate immunity, we can distinguish untrained immunity (no lived experience that finetunes the immune system's preparedness) from trained immunity (lived experience of pathogens affecting the overall tuning of the immune system, such as the mix of WBCs or quantitative immunoglobulins).